Best Things To Do in Seville

-A "Panoramic Passage" tour, offered by the Curceros Torre Del Oro company will give you the chance to see Seville's popular attractions – like the Torre del Oro and the Plaza de Toros de la Real Maestranza – from different vantage points.
+Boat tours offered by the Cruceros Torre Del Oro company will give you the chance to see Seville's popular attractions – like the Torre del Oro and the Plaza de Toros de la Real Maestranza – from different vantage points.
 On the cruise, you'll sail under the Triana and San Telmo bridges and pass the site of Seville's 1929 Ibero-American Expo, all with audio commentary available in several languages, including Spanish and English.

-- #7View all PhotosfreeLa Carbonería#7 in SevilleEntertainment and Nightlife, FreeTYPE1 to 2 hoursTIME TO SPENDEntertainment and Nightlife, FreeTYPE1 to 2 hoursTIME TO SPEND
+- #8View all Photos#8 in Seville0.1 miles to city centerEntertainment and Nightlife, FreeTYPE1 to 2 hoursTIME TO SPEND0.1 miles to city centerEntertainment and Nightlife, FreeTYPE1 to 2 hoursTIME TO SPEND

-- #10View all Photos#10 in SevilleMuseums, Sports, ToursTYPE2 hours to Half DayTIME TO SPENDMuseums, Sports, ToursTYPE2 hours to Half DayTIME TO SPEND
+- #12View all Photos#12 in Seville0.7 miles to city centerMuseums, Sports, ToursTYPE2 hours to Half DayTIME TO SPEND0.7 miles to city centerMuseums, Sports, ToursTYPE2 hours to Half DayTIME TO SPEND

 If you're an animal lover or faint of heart, this experience is not for you.
 But if you're looking to immerse yourself in a Spanish tradition that spans centuries, spend an evening at the Plaza de Toros, Seville's bullfighting ring.
 Bullfighting has faced a lot of criticism for its animal bloodshed, but many Sevillanos think of the sport as an art form integral to their culture.
 During bullfights, three matadors each lure two bulls through a series of choreographed movements designed to weaken the animal.
 In the final of the fight's three stages (tercio de muerte), each matador's goal is to end the bull's life.

-- #11View all Photos#11 in SevilleMuseums, Sports, ToursTYPE2 hours to Half DayTIME TO SPENDMuseums, Sports, ToursTYPE2 hours to Half DayTIME TO SPENDRead More
+- #13View all Photos#13 in Seville0.8 miles to city centerMuseums, Sports, ToursTYPE2 hours to Half DayTIME TO SPEND0.8 miles to city centerMuseums, Sports, ToursTYPE2 hours to Half DayTIME TO SPEND

 Ticket prices for games vary based on the opponent, the day of the week and the location of your seat.
-(Games against cross-city rivals Real Betis, and powerhouse fútbol clubs like Real Madrid and Barcelona attract a lot of fans, so tickets will cost more.)
+(Games against cross-city rivals Real Betis, and powerhouse fútbol clubs like Real Madrid and FC Barcelona attract a lot of fans, so tickets will cost more).
 You can purchase tickets online or at the stadium box office.
-But getting a good price won't be too stressful, as one TripAdvisor reviewer notes that the ticket sellers are very helpful when it comes to finding visitors the best affordable seats.
-Box office hours vary, so be sure to check the stadium's website for details.
-You'll find Ramón Sánchez-Pizjuán stadium less than 2 miles east of the city center; though the stadium can be reached on foot, your best bet is to ride the metro to the Nervión or Gran Plaza stations and walk from there.
+But getting a good price won't be too stressful, as travelers note that the ticket sellers are very helpful when it comes to finding the best affordable seats.
+Plus, all the seats in the stadium get a clear view of the action, according to recent visitors.

 The once gold-tiled tower – which has also served as a military watchtower and a prison – is now home to a small naval museum, the Museo Náutico.
 The museum highlights the Torre del Oro's maritime past and the role it played in New World imports and discovery.
-Some travelers were turned off by the nearly 100-step climb to reach the observation deck, but many recent visitors say it's worth the trek.
-"Be prepared for some climbing and you will not be disappointed," one satisfied TripAdvisor reviewer said.
+Some travelers were turned off by the nearly 100-step climb to reach the observation deck, but many recent visitors said it's worth the trek.

 OK, so you didn't come all the way to Europe to visit an amusement park.
 But when there's one nearby, it might just be the perfect way to avoid history and culture overload – especially if you have little ones in tow.
 Let loose at Isla Mágica, Seville's sizeable theme park that's suitable for all ages.
-The park is divided into eight 16th century Spanish colonial-themed areas, which feature rides like the Igazú log flume and the El Jaguar roller coaster.
+The park is divided into six 16th-century Spanish colonial-themed areas, which feature rides like the Iguazu log flume and the Jaguar roller coaster.
 You'll also find plenty of shops, shows and restaurants at the park.
-A small water park dubbed Agua Mágica is slated to open in the summer of 2014.
+A small water park dubbed Agua Mágica is the perfect place to escape the heat of the summer.

 Explore More of Seville